learning-zone/python-basics/README.md

 ## Q. Why is that none of my threads are not running?
 How can I make it work?

 As soon as the main thread exits, all threads are killed.
 Your main thread is running too quickly, giving the threads no time to do any work.
-A simple fix is to add a sleep to the end of the program that's long enough for all the threads to finish:
+A simple fix is to add a sleep to the end of the program that\'s long enough for all the threads to finish:

 ```py
 import threading, time